lucasbossle/lucasbossle/README.md

 # Lucas Bossle
 Hello world!
 I'm a software developer based in Curitiba, Brazil.

-I have 3 years of experience working with web applications, databases, REST APIs, messaging and other cool things.
+I have 3 years of experience working with web applications, databases, REST APIs, AWS Lambda and API Gateway, messaging and other cool things.

 I'm interested in learning more about serverless application architecture, CI/CD and improving my coding abilities.